bretmullinix/idm-server-install-role/README.md

 Ansible Role: IDM Server (FreeIPA)
 =========

-The ansible role is used to install IDM client on a Centos 8 server.
+The ansible role is used to install the IDM server on a Centos 8 server.
 If you have another OS, you will need to adapt the role for your OS.

 Requirements